Marc-Honecker/ML4NLP/README.md

 </p>
 This is the implementation for "Transformers Discover Molecular Structure Without Graph Priors".
 We plan to continue rolling out improvements and updates to the code.

+## !!!
+Important !!!

+Please note that I kept **all** the original code from the authors, since I needed their code to get mine to work.
+My code is mostly located in the following directories/files:

+- `mmlm/md/*`: MD library
+- `mmlm/md_main`: main entry point for MD runs
+- `mmlm/configs/md/*`: My configs for MD runs

 ## Environment Setup